SutheeDev/TodayTask/README.md

 ![Drag and Drop Functionality](https://res.cloudinary.com/dnc7potxo/image/upload/v1700426639/ReadMe-Images/TodayTask/TodayTask_bypfpl.gif)

 TodayTask offers a convenient Drag and Drop feature.
 Users can rearrange tasks within the Active Tasks and Completed Tasks panels or move them between the two.
 When a task is moved to the Completed Tasks panel, it is automatically marked as completed, while moving it back to the Active Tasks panel removes the strikethrough.

+### Persist data using Local storage

+Utilized Local Storage to persist user's tasks to ensure data accessibility even after the browser is closed and reopened.

 <br><br>

 ## Technologies Used <a name='technologies-used'></a>